shackofnoreturn/stashapp-plugin-advanced-scene-ratings/README.md

 # Stashapp Plugin: Advanced Rating System

-  This plugin makes you able to precisely rate every scene based on multiple criteria Curate your scenes using the advanced rating system tags.
+  This plugin allows you to automatically calculate a scenes rating based on different sub-criteria.

-  Rating gets calculated and applied on save or on demand.
+  Curate scenes on audio and video quality or maybe you find performance quality and storylines important as well?
+  Set a tag for each type, save the scene and a rating will be calculated based on the set qualities.

+  I created this plugin because I used to do this all manually and like to afterwards sort out my videos not only based on a single general rating factor.
+  If you want to for example remove all the scenes which didn't look very good image wise.
+You can now filter for "Video: 1" subrating and make room for others.

 ## Features
-- Create rating criteria based on multiple subcategories
+- Create rating criteria based on multiple custom subcategories
-- Creates required tag sets
+- Creates required tag sets and it's relations
-- Scans all scenes and calculates and applies final rating
+- Scans scenes, calculates and applies a general rating
-- Detects special rating tags
-- Collects all special ratings for all scenes
-- Calculates an average or aggregate score for the final rating
-- Update the scene's rating accordingly (0 to 5).
+- Custom minimum sub-rating amount (won't calculate rating when for ex only 2 categories are applied)

 ## How to install
 1. Go to settings page (cog wheel icon top-right)